slide slide slide

 Special Services: Extra fast ferries for popular hiking and beach hours

-Booking and Payment Methods
+Payment Methods and Boarding

 Octopus Card provides the most convenient payment method with automatic fare deduction that eliminates the need to calculate exact change or wait in ticket lines, while also offering small discounts compared to cash payments.
 This electronic payment system, used throughout Hong Kong's comprehensive transportation network, allows seamless travel integration where visitors can board ferries with a simple tap while moving effortlessly between different transportation modes throughout their Hong Kong experience.